ADVANCED CATARACT SURGERY

 1) Mono-focal lenses, which provide one prescription power.
 This lens is always an option for patients, though patients may still need reading glasses for small print up close, or may need glasses to correct the astigmatism if they have any.

 4) Monovision correction, using a combination of the above lenses, depending on the patient prescription.
-Monovision is a popular type of correction where one eye is used for distance viewing and the other eye is used for intermediate/near viewing.
+Monovision is a popular type of correction where one eye is used exclusively for distance viewing and the other eye is used exclusively for intermediate/near viewing.

 Visit our office for a cataract evaluation and see which lenses for which you may be a candidate!